TrudAX/TRUDScripts/README.md

 # TRUDScripts
-Usefull scripts to manage different AX and D365FO components
+Useful scripts and documents to manage different AX and D365FO components
 ## Setup Financial Reporting on a Onebox DEV VM
 Power BI script to setup Financial Reporting on One-Box DEV VM